Off Plan Property Investment

 During the construction process, developers will typically request a 25-30% deposit from buyers.
 This “locks in” the sale, with the remainder to be paid once construction is complete.

 In the meantime, an investor can benefit from any growth in property value.
-For example, if the value is £100,000 and the build timeframe is two years, an investor would put down a 30% deposit of £30,000 to reserve the property and lock in the agreed price.
+For example, if the value is £100,000 and the build time frame is two years, an investor would put down a 30% deposit of £30,000 to reserve the property and lock in the agreed price.
 However, the property’s value can increase during this time.
-Say over the two years the value increases by 5% per annum, then the investor will only pay £100,000 for a property which is now worth £110,000.
+Say, over the two years, property prices increase by 5% per annum, then the investor will only pay £100,000 for a property which is now worth £110,000.

 The investor now has the opportunity to immediately “flip” the property for £10,000 cash profit.

-Developers will often incentivise buyer to purchase off-plan by offering a substantial discount on the price, meaning an investor can often end up paying well below the market rate for a premium property.
+Developers will often incentivise buyers to purchase off-plan by offering a substantial discount on the price, meaning an investor can often end up paying well below the market rate for a premium property.

 Furthermore, the discount achieved will likely outweigh the total rental income that could be generated during the same period if an investor purchased a completed property instead.